mluyo3414/adminApp/README.md

 adminApp
 ========

-Admin app for the FoodNow project
+Admin app for the FoodNow project.

-Admin is prompted to take a picture to log in (face recognition in next version).
-After taking the picture, admin can access order database.
-Orders can be deleted once they are made (httpPost).
-Admin can see names, products and times of the orders displayed in a Listview (httpGet).
+Admin must add a name and take a picture in order to login to the server.
+The picture is analyzed using Face Detection to determine it is a valid person.
+The server sends the current orders for the admin to review.
+Each order contains a name, order, phone number, confirmation, and total.
+When the order is complete, the admin can select the order in the list view and delete it.
+The client is then sent an SMS message that their order is ready and the server is updated to remove the order.